mrtdlkrn/ComputerScience/README.md

 - **How is Http / 3 working ?**
   - HTTP semantics are consistent across versions: the same request methods, status codes, and message fields are typically applicable to all versions.
 The differences are in the mapping of these semantics to underlying transports.
 Both HTTP/1.1 and HTTP/2 use TCP as their transport.
   - HTTP/3 uses QUIC, a transport layer network protocol which uses user space congestion control over the User Datagram Protocol (UDP).

-  - The switch to QUIC aims to fix a major problem of HTTP/2 called "head-of-line blocking": because the parallel nature of HTTP/2's multiplexing is not visible to TCP's loss recovery mechanisms, a lost or reordered packet causes all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.
+The switch to QUIC aims to fix a major problem of HTTP/2 called "head-of-line blocking": because the parallel nature of HTTP/2's multiplexing is not visible to TCP's loss recovery mechanisms, a lost or reordered packet causes all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.
 Because QUIC provides native multiplexing, lost packets only impact the streams where data has been lost.

-- **What are the differences between Http / 2 and Http / 3 ?**
+**What are the differences between Http / 2 and Http / 3 ?**

-  - Unlike HTTP/2, HTTP/3 is built on UDP rather than TCP.
+Unlike HTTP/2, HTTP/3 is built on UDP rather than TCP.

-  - Thanks to the integrated TLS 1.3 encryption, HTTP/3 forgoes an additional request for encryption at TLS level (handshakes), thus avoiding unnecessary security queries.
+Thanks to the integrated TLS 1.3 encryption, HTTP/3 forgoes an additional request for encryption at TLS level (handshakes), thus avoiding unnecessary security queries.

-  - Unlike HTTP/2, HTTP/3 only supports encrypted connections due to its integrated TSL 1.3 encryption.
+Unlike HTTP/2, HTTP/3 only supports encrypted connections due to its integrated TSL 1.3 encryption.

+**SOLID Principles**

+- S - Single-responsiblity Principle
+- O - Open-closed Principle
+- L - Liskov Substitution Principle
+- I - Interface Segregation Principle
+- D - Dependency Inversion Principle

+- **Single-responsiblity Principle**
+  - A class should have one and only one reason to change, meaning that a class should have only one job.
+- **Open-closed Principle**
+  - Objects or entities should be open for extension but closed for modification.
+- **Liskov Substitution Principle**
+  - Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.
+- **Interface Segregation Principle**
+  - A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+- **Dependency Inversion Principle**
+  - Entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.